lmartorella/modbus-esp8266/examples/TCP-ESP/README.md

 Sends corresponding Modbus read request to Modbus server at `ip`.
 Connection with server shoud be already established by connect(ip).
 Returns transaction `id` or `0` on failure.
 Failure maens that client unable to send the request bacause of no connection to the Modbus server is established or other internal error.
 Note: read/write functions just sending requests to remote Modbus server.
 The functions returns immediate after request sent and doesn't waiting for result.
-That is `value` contains no result data on the function exit. `value` will be filled as responce arrive and processed by .task() function.
+That is `value` contains no result data on the function exit. `value` will be filled as response arrive and processed by .task() function.

 ```c
 bool isTransaction(uint16_t id);